 Here, your love of symmetry and harmony will literally play out in this reimagining of the 1939 Sutton Hoo excavation.
 A widow and a self-taught archaeologist uncover the most magnificent historical finds in rural England on the cusp of World War II; the Anglo-Saxon burial grounds include a buried ship dating from the 7th century.
 In this movie, it’s all about the power of the discovery and the careful beauty of a job well done.
 Perfect Libra material.

 Brooding, mysterious, and fascinating is a description applying to this film as much as you, Scorpio.
 This lusciously beautiful but also haunting film centers around the young Ofelia, who enters a world of myth and legend set in war-torn Spain.
-Guillermo del Toro has never been more visually beautiful or devastatingly passionate as in this early work.
+Guillermo del Toro has never been more visually beautiful or devastatingly passionate than in this early work.
 Prepare to watch a movie as compelling and layered as you are.

 Ferris Bueller's Day Off